Rysias/cds-assignments/language-assignments/fooled-by-llm/README.md

 ### Models
-This project uses open source models trained by [EleutherAI](LINK), an open collective dedicated to training and understanding large language models.
+This project uses open source models trained by [EleutherAI](https://www.eleuther.ai/faq/), an open collective dedicated to training and understanding large language models.
 They have trained a bunch of GPT models ranging from the relatively small (125 million parameters) to the fairly huge (20 billion parameters).

 As all of these are require too much compute and memory for personal computers (and even UCloud), the project relies on API calls from [goose.ai](goose.ai).
 Goose.ai is an extremely cheap and easy to use provider of EleutherAI's models.
 They integrate well with the OpenAI python library making it relatively easy to implement.

 Relying on the API also makes the project extremely easy to scale.
-The difference between using a small (and cheap) model such as `gpt-neo-125m` and a huge model 20 billion parameter model like [GPT NeoX 20B](LINK) is literally just one parameters.
+The difference between using a small (and cheap) model such as `gpt-neo-125m` and a huge model 20 billion parameter model like [GPT NeoX 20B](https://blog.eleuther.ai/announcing-20b/) is literally just one parameters.

 ### Prompt Engineering
-Figuring out good prompts is an essential component of creating good output from large language models (LINK).
+Figuring out good prompts is an [essential component of creating good output](https://blog.andrewcantino.com/blog/2021/04/21/prompt-engineering-tips-and-tricks/) from large language models.
 For experimenting I have used [6b.eleuther.ai](https://6b.eleuther.ai/), a GUI created by the EleutherAI teams which allows for rapid testing of different ideas - without having to pay for use!

 The prompt that I ended up using was the following:
 ```